 Meeting and greeting

 Unfortunately, you may not proceed through security to meet any arriving or departing passengers.
-Only passengers may enter the security screening area at T1 International.
-Please say your goodbyes before screening and know that you will only be able to meet arriving international passengers in the public arrivals hall at T1 International, after they have completed the arrivals process.
+Please say your goodbyes before screening and know that you will only be able to meet arriving international passengers in the public arrivals hall, after they have completed the arrivals process.

 Travellers with specific needs